 Does this sound familiar?.
-A heat wave is covering the Naples area and the air conditioner in your home begins blowing out warm air or stops operating completely.
+A heat wave is covering the Naples area and the air conditioner in your home starts blowing out warm air or stops operating entirely.
 Along with hundreds of other people in our town, you grab the phone to call your HVAC specialist, and suffer with the heat until they arrive.
 Although some A/C problems will require a professional technician, here are a few tips that can be used to decrease the likeliness of this happening to you this summer.

 Max-Out the Air Flow